How we can help your business makes its money transfers to and from Ireland

 How much is corporation tax in Ireland?

-While not the tax haven that it is sometimes believed to be, Ireland does have low taxation and a relatively light regulatory environment.
-Corporation tax in Ireland is 12.5%, while revenue related to patents and intellectual property is 6.25%.
+Whilst not quite the tax haven that it is sometimes believed to be, Ireland does have low taxation and a relatively light regulatory environment.
+Corporation tax in Ireland is 12.5% for trading income, with a rate of 25% levied for non-trading income, e.g. rental income.
 This makes the country very appealing to innovative new start-ups and companies making significant investments in R&D.

 What are the challenges of conducting business in Ireland?

-Business in Ireland for foreigners presents a specific challenge because there are residency requirements for at least one of the company directors.
-Exports form a major part of the economy but international trade can present risks of doing business in Ireland.
+Doing business in Ireland presents several specific challenges for foreigners.
+There are residency requirements for at least one of the company directors, for example.
+Exports form a major part of the economy, but exposure to fluctuations in international trade can present risks of doing business in Ireland.
 It takes an average of seven days to export goods and 12 days to import goods, each requiring four separate documents and a significant business resource.